Halloween In Scotland With Kids | Activities, Events & Traditions

 👻 Halloween Guising – Similar to trick-or-treating where children dress up and knock on doors but with a Scottish twist.
 Children don’t ‘trick or treat’, they perform a song, poem, joke, or dance in exchange for sweets or a coin.

 🎃 Pumpkin Carving and Turnip Lanterns – In the days leading up to Halloween families carve designs into pumpkins and turnips in Scotland.
-Younger kids may need help carving, while older children can take on a family-friendly competition to see who can create the spookiest, or most creative pumpkin to display on your doorstep.
+Younger kids may need help carving, while older children can have a family-friendly competition to see who can create the spookiest, or most creative pumpkin to display on your doorstep.
 Put a light inside for maximum effect; a candle, glowstick or torch is perfect!

 👻 Treacle Scones – Similar to apple dooking but messier.
 Kids are challenged to eat a treacle scone hung from a piece of string without using their hands.